dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 > <span class='purple'>Feynman’s *last words* I’d hate to die twice.
 It’s so boring.</span>

+> <span class='purple'>The imagination of nature is far, far greater than the imagination of man.</span>

 Feel free to jump anywhere,
 - [Feynmanism](#feynmanism)